maleksal/rythmize-api/README.md

 </p>

 ## Introduction:
 Rymthize is a web based application that enabels you to transfer your music between music streaming services.
-This project is an End-of-year graduation project, required by Holberton School.
+This project is an end-of-foundations project, required by Holberton School.
 - Blog post about our journey [HERE]()
 - Linkdin profile: [Malek Salem](https://www.linkedin.com/in/malek-salem)
 - Our deployed API: https://rythmize.herokuapp.com/